-HOLY SPIRIT ACADEMY is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
-It is maintained by Sefton Council.
-As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
+Holy Spirit Catholic Academy is a Catholic primary school within St Joseph Catholic Multi Academy Trust (SJCMAT) working in partnership with the Archdiocese of Liverpool.
+The Trust (Governing Body) is the Admissions Authority and responsible for taking decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school's year commencing September 2023, the Governing Body has set its admissions number at 30.
+For the school's year commencing September 2025, the Governing Body has set its admissions number at 30 (thirty).